haleyprisloe/shopping-cart/README.md

 # SHOPPING CART APP
-# Some text from this file has been adapted from Professor Rossetti

-A Python application for generating receipts at Haley's grocery store.
+Some text from this file has been adapted from Professor Rossetti This is a Python application for generating receipts at Haley's grocery store.

 ## Prerequisites